 We are revved up for a big summer.
-Just check out the 200-plus buffed and shiny vintage automobiles parked along West Lake Drive or the City Park by Detroit Lakes City Beach.
+Just check out the 200-plus buffed and shiny vintage automobiles parked along West Lake Drive by the Detroit Lakes City Beach.
 Five blocks of these beauties are a reminder of yesteryear.
 Don’t zoom past the cars—the lake breeze is a pleasure unto itself.
 When your stomach roars louder than a muffler, it’s time to head to the many bars and grills serving up pizza, burgers and more.
 DL Cruise Night is held from 4 to 8:30 p.m. on the second Wednesday of each month June through September.

 Tunes and Chow in City Park

 The outdoors are certainly in these days, making the Detroit Lakes City Park a must-visit.
 From June through August, the Detroit Lakes City Park bandshell attracts a lawn chair-toting crowd each Tuesday at 7 pm to appreciate an evening of outdoor music.
-Hungry for more?
-Thursdays from 5 to 8 pm Trucks and Tunes warms you up with bands and food truck chow.
-Find them at the City Park Bandshell June 16 and 30, July 14 and 28, August 18 and September 1.

 Northwest Water Carnival